stenwt/librarium/docusaurus-librarium/docs/docs-content/12.1-tenant-settings/30-login-banner.md

 ---
 title: "Login Banner"
 metaTitle: "Login Banner"
-metaDescription: "Learn how to set a login banner for your Palette tenant."
+description: "Learn how to set a login banner for your Palette tenant."
 icon: ""
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---